What is Coaching?

 Marshall Goldsmith's 6 Daily Questions

-These are 20 behaviors compiled from Marshall Goldsmith's best-selling book What Got you Here Won't Get You There.
-Many leaders exhibit at least some of these behaviors some of the time.
-Reaching the next level of performance requires stopping these behaviors to enable greater leadership success.
-Marshall Goldsmith certified coaches, including those at Churchill Consultants, help their clients engage with stakeholders to be accountable for stopping these behaviors on their way to new levels of responsibility and achievement.
+These are 20 flawed communication behaviors compiled from Marshall Goldsmith's best-selling book What Got you Here Won't Get You There.
+Many leaders exhibit at least some of these behaviors some of the time and inhibit their ability to effectively communicate with and lead their team.
+Reaching the next level of performance often requires stopping them to enable greater leadership success.
+Coaches can help clients engage with stakeholders to be accountable for stopping these behaviors on their way to new levels of responsibility and achievement.

 "If I Were Brave"